How to Eliminate Bacterial Spot, Gum Spot and Bacterial Canker in Apricots, Peaches, Plums and Prunes

 Twigs: There are two types of infection that twigs exhibit.
 Spring cankers are known to form on young twigs that grew during the summer.
 At first, they look like dark blisters that have a lot of pus in them.
 With time, the blisters will break, releasing the bacteria onto the tree surface.
 Summer cankers form on twigs when the tree is already showing signs of leaf spot.

-The Copper Oxychloride (Demildex) works by cutting of the operation of the enzyme system of spores.
+The copper oxychloride Demildex works by cutting off the operation of the enzyme system of spores.
 In so doing, there is irreversible damage to the plant.
 Nevertheless, it forms a protective chemical barrier against infection.
-It is better to use Demildex compared to other bactericides because;